glumacstefan/Expenses-chart/README.md

 ## Welcome! 👋

-This is a solution to the <a href="https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt">Expenses chart component</a> on Frontent Mentor.
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/expenses-chart-component-e7yJBUdjwt">Expenses chart component challenge</a> on Frontent Mentor.

 ## The challenge